F5Networks/f5-ci-docs/docs/tutorials/how-to-create-iapp-variables.rst

 2) f5-marathon-lb notices the new labels.
 Instead of configuring a plain ol' virtual server, pool, pool members, it configures a new iApp.
 The iApp must be configured from an iApp Template that already exists on the BIG-IP (several are built-in).
 3) The iApp template is invoked to handle the new iApp that was just defined.
 The iApp template can create a virtual server, pool members and so on.
 It can do anything an iApp can do, which gives it access to essentially all the advanced features on BIG-IP.

-Here's the JSON for an example application I configured in Marathon (via "curl -v -H "Accept: application/json" http://10.190.25.245:8080/v2/apps//test-svc | json_pp").
+Here's the JSON for an example application I configured in Marathon (via ``curl -v -H "Accept: application/json" http://10.190.25.245:8080/v2/apps/test-svc | json_pp``).
 It's long; I bold-faced the interesting parts:

 {
    "app" : {